etienne-graveyard/tumau/README.md

 **Note**: Middlewares are executed in the order they are passed to `compose`.
 In the example above: `logger`, then `cors`, then `main` (then the reverse order on the way up).

-## More Examples

-Take a look a the [Examples](https://github.com/etienne-dldc/tumau/tree/master/examples) folder !

 ## Performance

 > Is it fast ?

-I'm no expert in benchmarks but from [my attempt to measure it](https://github.com/etienne-dldc/tumau/tree/master/benchmarks) it's a bit faster than Koa and Express but not as fast as [fastify](https://github.com/fastify/fastify).
+I'm no expert in benchmarks but from my attempt to measure it, it's a bit faster than Koa and Express but not as fast as [fastify](https://github.com/fastify/fastify).

-You can run the benchmark yourself by running `yarn benchmark` in the root folder of the monorepo.
-Fell free to add more framework or more complex cases !

 ## What does "Tumau" means